fearˈfir | noun

 Bad things happen to good people: unemployment, illness, poverty, divorce, and crime.
 The unknown and unexpected is the natural state of affairs because humans are unpredictable, and we live in a construct that has a life of its own.

 Which means it’s impossible to be in control all of the time.

 Wild animals get hungry.
 Mother Nature throws a fit.
 Cruel and/or unstable people commit murder, larceny, corruption, or exploitation; they pull the wool over our eyes.
 These things are why we, as a species, have developed mechanisms to cope—on guard for things that might harm our existence.
 A healthy dose of fear (which, for the sake of semantics is, in fact, intuition) is one such emotive response.

 A personalized, internal alarm, fear lets us know when things are going sideways or we are headed for trouble.
-But while it is useful on occasion, more often than not, it is a big fat burden.
-This is especially true when we allow it to muscle its way around our nervous system.
-Give fear a place to bed down and get comfortable, and it will overstay its welcome.
-It’s the sort of emotion that likes to split and divide.
-Put down roots and spread like a virus.
+But while it can be useful it is, more often than not, a big fat burden.
+This is especially true when we allow fear to muscle its way around our nervous system.
+Give it a place to bed down and it will get comfortable and overstay its welcome.
+Fear the sort of emotion that likes to split and divide.
+Let it put down roots and it will spread like a virus.

-I’ve thought a lot about big-and-small ‘f’ fear over the last year because of work stuff and life stuff—matters that revolve around relationships, the current state of affairs, personal choices and such.
-My final assessment is fear is generally useless; most are unfounded and cause some unhealthy level of anxiety.
-This goes for the fears we learn and those that are taught.
+I’ve thought a lot about big-and-small ‘f’ fear over the last year because of work and life stuff—matters involving relationships, politics, the current state of the environment, personal choices and such.
+My final assessment is fear is generally useless; most are unfounded and cause unhealthy levels of stress, which leads to chronic anxiety.
+This goes for both the fears we learn and those we are taught.

 Fear is the asshole who shows up on your doorstep, uninvited, to crash the party.”